leifcr/auto-deploy-rails/chart_site/index.md

 * Pod for main application
 * Pod for worker
 * Postgres database can be provisioned if needed.
+(But not recommended, as you should manage data outside of your app deployment.)
 <br>
 <br>